Skip to main content

 tip

-To include a constant in a cell expression, use the .cell property on the constant if available or wrap it in a cell using ValueCell.value.
+To include a constant in a cell expression, use the .cell property on the constant or wrap it in a cell using ValueCell.value.

 Equality

-Every cell provides the eq and neq methods which compare whether the cell is equal or not equal to another cell, respectively.
-Like the arithmetic operators, these methods return cells which perform the comparison.
+Every cell provides the eq and neq methods, which return cells that compare whether the values of the cells are equal or not equal, respectively.

 Equality Comparison